DISTRHO/Cardinal/README.md

 Cardinal does not load external modules and does not connect to the official Rack library/store.
 All VCV branding has been removed (to the best of our knowledge) in order to avoid any trademark issues.

-The VST3 version is in progress, already part of the build but still experimental.
+**The VST3 version is in progress, already part of the build but still experimental.**
+Prefer to use other formats if you can.

 ## Current status

-With the exception of a few bugs, Cardinal can be considered stable.
+Cardinal should be considered stable, if you spot any bugs please report them.
-Though currently the following should be noted:
+Currently the following should be noted:

-- Keyboard input does not always work in some hosts [#24](https://github.com/DISTRHO/Cardinal/issues/24)
 - VST3 support incomplete/experimental [#41](https://github.com/DISTRHO/Cardinal/issues/41)
 - Windows 32bit builds do not work well [#80](https://github.com/DISTRHO/Cardinal/issues/80)